-Apply for aid by completing a FAFSA each academic year, beginning in January prior to the start of Fall Semester.
+Apply for aid by completing a FAFSA each academic year, beginning in October each year for the upcoming Fall Semester.
 Apply as early as possible.
 Many financial aid programs have limited funding that will go only to early applicants.
-As the deadlines approach each term, waiting times to receive personal assistance becomes longer, so an earlier application will be far easier for you.
+As the deadlines approach each term, waiting times to receive personal assistance become longer, so an earlier application will be far easier for you.
 For best results, apply each year prior to March 15th.

 Priority File Completion Deadline Dates:

 To have your financial aid processed before your fees are due, you must complete all steps in the application process no later than: